Weekend in Bratislava

 A tastefully restored, vibrant old town, countless modern building projects, the Danube right in the city center, good food, friendly people, are a few of the reasons why everybody falls in love with Bratislava at first sight.
 While most people aim to visit Slovakia’s capital on a day trip from either Vienna or Budapest, we believe such an undertaking does not do it justice.
 We advise spending a weekend in Bratislava and we have therefore put together this two days itinerary.
 It covers Bratislava’s main sights and cultural attractions and it is suitable for families, couples, and solo travelers alike.

 Note: This article contains a few friendly affiliate links.
 Shall you make a purchase through any of them, we get a small commission at no extra cost for you!
-Thank you for supporting us in this way!
+Thank you!

 Day 1/Weekend in Bratislava